 Now you have a wide variety of ERP solutions to choose from.
 They include cloud-based ERP systems, which you access over the internet and generally pay for on a subscription basis.
 There are also on-premises systems that an organisation installs in its own data centre and manages itself.
 Hybrid ERP is also a possibility.

-Step 4: Estimate project costs.
+4: Estimate ERP costs.

 You better check the cost of the existing IT system on maintenance fee, set up cost etc, and the details of the service-level agreement (SLA) so that you may have a clearer picture on what key factors should be evaluated during the process.

-Step 5: Determine ROI (Return on investment).
+5: Determine Return on investment.